-Mickey's Not-So-Scary Halloween Party is one of the most popular events at Disney World, and it comes all sorts of opportunities to celebrate the holiday in a family-friendly style.
+Mickey’s Not-So-Scary Halloween Party is one of the most popular events at Disney World, and it comes with all sorts of opportunities to celebrate the holiday in a family-friendly style.

 With tons of rare characters, lots of candy, and the opportunity to dress up in costumes, this party is sure to please fans of all ages.

-Here's some of our favorite tips for making the most of Mickey's Not-So-Scary Halloween Party.
+Here are some of our favorite tips for making the most of Mickey’s Not-So-Scary Halloween Party.